OliverHennhoefer/unquad/docs/source/user_guide/statistical_concepts.md

 ## Statistical Guarantees

-unquad provides the following statistical guarantees:
+nonconform provides the following statistical guarantees:

 1. **Marginal Validity**: P-values are valid marginally over the calibration set
 2. **FDR Control**: The Benjamini-Hochberg procedure controls FDR at the specified level